Our free membership, business.com+, takes the pain out of choosing new business services.

 Innovation doesn’t stop when your employees go home for the day.
 It’s important to invest in coaching, employee professional development and mentorship opportunities across the organization as well as within the community.
 Encourage employees to attend workshops, lunch and learns and networking events to meet other local innovators.
 They may even help introduce you to a new partner who can accelerate your innovation efforts and bring additional ideas to the table.
 After all, innovation does not happen in a vacuum.
 You need a supporting cast of not only your own employees but also a host of partners ─ customers, startups, developers, government representatives, researchers and academics from local universities.
 When diversified expertise comes together from both internal and external players to collaborate ─ and co-innovate ─ you can create more valuable innovations and outcomes.

-Innovation does not happen in a vacuum, so encourage your employees to attend workshops and other such events to spark ideas and make connections with other out-of-the-box thinkers.
+Innovation doesn't happen in a vacuum, so encourage your employees to attend workshops and other events to spark ideas and make connections with other out-of-the-box thinkers.

 9. Instill innovation within your workplace culture ─ every day.